 Decisions of the NPCC RSC will be adopted under a sector-based voting structure as described in the NPCC Amended and Restated Bylaws.

-The RSC will coordinate its work through the NPCC Standards Program Area Staff which will submit standards related comments pursuant to the NERC Standards Development Processes Manual and the NERC Rules of Procedure.
+The RSC will coordinate its work through the NPCC Standards Program Area Staff which will submit standards related comments pursuant to the NERC SPM and the NERC RoP.

 The RSC will be chaired and assisted by NPCC Standards Program Area Staff along with Co-Vice chairs elected by the RSC from among the members of the RSC at the time the vote is taken.
 Chair and Co-Vice Chair appointments will be submitted to the NPCC Board of Directors for final approval.
 The Co-Vice chairs will serve a term of two years.
 The Vice-Chair term may be extended through a motion and subsequent vote by the committee.

 Members of the RSC will be nominated by their respective companies.
 NPCC RSC leadership (RSC Chairperson and Co-Vice Chairpersons) will review and consider the approval of all nominations to the RSC.
-The nominations will include contact information and qualifications to serve on the committee highlighting the ability of the nominee to work with their subject matter experts and sufficiently represent their organization’s viewpoint on the Committee.
+The nominations will include contact information and qualifications to serve on the committee.
 Each of the NPCC Sectors as defined in the NPCC Amended and Restated Bylaws will be open to representation on the RSC in accordance with the NPCC Amended and Restated Bylaws.

 Subcommittees and ad hoc Working Groups will be formed upon request of the RSC by NPCC Standards Program Area Staff.
 All associated scopes or charters developed, will be approved by the RSC.